NEW:

 Clinical Workforce Development Fall 2023 Webinar Repository: English and Spanish Versions Available (2024).
 Resource Type: Publication.
 Description: The following publications present a summary of the NTTAP Fall 2023 activities and findings from an analysis of activities presenting relevant and pertinent information on clinical workforce development More Details...

 Connecting The Dots: Advancing Health Equity Through Data Disaggregation Webinar (2024).
 Resource Type: Archived Webinar.
-Description: The recent COVID-19 pandemic has highlighted already existing health disparities among vulnerable populations, including Asian American (AA), Native Hawaiian, and Pacific Islander (NH/PI) as well as Migratory and Seasonal Agricultural Worker (MSAW) communities.
-Disaggregated data reveals health disparities within these diverse populations and demonstrates the role of data in advancing health equity.
+Description: This webinar presents strategies for improving granular data collection and implementing targeted health interventions through data disaggregation, with a focus on Asian American, Native Hawaiian, and Pacific Islander communities as well as Migratory and Seasonal Agricultural Worker populations.
+It addresses the adaptation of demographic questions for collecting granular data, discusses advances in health equity made possible through disaggregated data, and explores the role of data disaggregation in storytelling for underserved populations.
 More Details...

 Cultural Adaptation of Measures and Tools for Sexual Orientation and Gender Identity (SOGI) Data Collection (2024).
 Resource Type: Publication.
 Description: This publication was designed as a companion resource to Ready, Set, Go!
 Guidelines and Tips for Collecting Patient Data on Sexual Orientation and Gender Identity (SOGI) to explain the importance of SOGI data collection to identify and address the unique needs of sexual and gender minority patient populations, with special consideration for culturally and linguistically diverse patients who are part of LGBTQIA+ communities.
 This guide will help healthcare staff to identify procedures to translate and adapt SOGI data collection questions and patient education materials for multilingual patient populations accurately and affirmatively, with considerations for Spanish-speaking LGBTQIA+ patients as an example.
 The recommendations in this publication will assist health teams in planning next actions to implement culturally and linguistically affirming practices that are community informed and integrated throughout the health experiences of multilingual, multiethnic, and racially diverse patients.
 More Details...